bwsw/cloudstack-ui/docs/source/CSUI-Snapshots.rst

 Virtual Machine snapshots allow users to preserve the VM data volumes and its CPU/memory state.
 Currently we support VM snapshots for the KVM hypervisor only.
 For more information about Virtual Machine snapshots check out the `official documentation <http://docs.cloudstack.apache.org/en/4.11.1.0/adminguide/virtual_machines.html?highlight=snapshots#virtual-machine-snapshots>`_.

-.. warning:: Virtual Machine snapshots are currently under development!
+..
+Virtual Machine snapshots are currently under development!

 Snapshots List
 -------------------